DamBai212/DamBai212.github.io/_posts/2019-04-13-getting_familiar_with_cors.markdown

 Simply put CORS is a mechanism that prevents hackers rogue JS from making AJAX calls to confidential information that would end up in the wrong hands.
 Creating a secure environment for the user and the site being requested.
 It's to be noted that if you do come across a CORS error, the problem might actually be caused by the lack of headers on the client-side.

 The solution  I found most practical on handling this issue was by using a CORS-as-a-service solution such as https://cors-anywhere.herokuapp.com/ .
-This URL adds headers to the request under the hood.
+This URL adds headers to the request under the hood.I’ve added a link on more documentation of CORS.
+[Link](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)